zveinn/dplz/README.md

 ```

 # Ordering of scripts
-Scripts do not have any guarentee to be ran in a particular order.
-The ordering is soly based on the directory walking machanism, which makes it non-dependable.
+Scripts do not have any guarentee to be run in a particular order.
+The ordering is solely based on the directory walking machanism, which makes it non-dependable.

 # Ordering of commands
 Commands present inside scripts will always be executed in order.
 Except if the async tag is specified, then ordering is not guaranteed for the commands flagged as async.

-# filtering
+# Filtering
 The filtering is currently a strict matching filter.
 The filter tag and the filter variables on the script or command need to match exactly.

  Run a certain script and commands that match the filter
- -  -filter scripts.cmd
+ -  `-filter scripts.cmd`

  Run a certain set of commands inside all filters
- - -filter *.cmd
+ - `-filter *.cmd`

 Run all commands inside a scripts matching the filter
- - -filter scripts.*
+ - `-filter scripts.*`